 This project addresses the Mission of promoting awareness and understanding of climate change, its causes and consequences.

 Ken Deveney has given presentations on “Climate Change and Stress” at Southern Oregon Friends Meeting House, Ashland Public Library, Rogue Valley Unitarian Universalist Fellowship, and the Ashland Congregational United Church of Christ.
-He has done trainings in Re-Evaluation Counseling (RC), and will do another in the spring of 2017.
+He has done trainings in Re-Evaluation Counseling (RC).
 This Project also arranged presentations at SOCAN’s monthly public meeting at the Medford Public Library: Dr. Bryan Sohl and Ken Deveney on Health and Psychological Impacts of Climate Change (Link) as well as Bob Doppelt, Executive Director, The Resource Innovation Group, and adjunct instructor in the Department of Planning, Public Policy and Management at the University of Oregon and author of Transformational Resilience: How building human resilience to climate disruption can safeguard society and increase wellbeing.

 Please contact Ken Deveney at firstname.lastname@example.org.